MeArm/learn.mearm.com/_docs/getting-started-with-the-mearm-arduino.md

 Once assembled you can reprogram your Arduino Compatible Board using the [Arduino IDE](https://www.arduino.cc/en/main/software)

 There are some additional steps to follow once downloading the IDE, before you can interact with the board over your USB connection.
-Follow the instructions on the [ESP8266](http://esp8266.github.io/Arduino/versions/2.3.0/doc/installing.html) page to set up the board manager
+Follow the instructions on the [ESP8266](http://esp8266.github.io/Arduino/versions/2.3.0/doc/installing.html) page to set up the board manager.
+Please install version 2.3.0.
+We are currently working on the latest version.

 Download the [Marceu library](https://github.com/mimeindustries/Marceau) and [MeArm libraries](https://github.com/mimeindustries/MeArm-Arduino) from our Github and follow the instructions to expand your control of the device.
 We understand this is an advanced step, but we are working to make this a more simple process.

+Some users have an experienced an issue where you need to reset the ESP8266, this is done by grounding P0.
+P0 is available on the underside of the Arduino Compatible board.